Lhotse Expedition

 Sharper Weather Planning

-Climbers gain a significant advantage with summit forecasts, updated every six hours, provided by a dedicated high-altitude weather service.
-Our strategy is based on data, not hope; we require a stable weather window of at least 48 hours for the upper face and Reiss Couloir before we begin our summit push from Camp IV.
+Climbers gain a significant advantage with summit forecasts updated every six hours, provided by a dedicated high-altitude weather service.
+Our strategy requires a stable weather window of at least 48 hours for the upper face and Reiss Couloir before we begin the summit push from Camp IV.

 Advanced Oxygen Support

 Each climber is provided with five 4-litre oxygen bottles, a summit mask, and regulator.
-Additional oxygen bottles are already in place at the high camps for the final ascent.
-The oxygen supply begins at Camp IV (7,950m or 26,083 ft), going through the summit and down for safety.
+Additional oxygen bottles are pre-positioned at the high camps for the final ascent.
+Oxygen supply begins at Camp IV (7,950m) and continues through the summit and descent.

 Smaller, More Focused Climbing Teams

-Despite the shared Base Camp environment with the broader Khumbu spring season, AltiPro limits the Lhotse Expedition 2027 to a maximum of 12 climbers.
-Every climber is accompanied by their very own 1:1 Climbing Sherpa from Base Camp to the summit, an essential requirement for the small windows on the Lhotse Face.
+Despite the shared Base Camp environment of the Khumbu spring season, AltiPro limits the Lhotse Expedition 2027 to a maximum of 12 climbers.
+Every climber is accompanied by their own 1:1 Climbing Sherpa from Base Camp to the summit — essential for the small windows on the Lhotse Face.

 Safety-Forward Climbing Structure

-Northwest Face Route — Lhotse via the Khumbu Icefall and Lhotse Face
+Northwest Face Route — via the Khumbu Icefall and Lhotse Face

-The standard commercial route on Lhotse is the Northwest Face, connected to the route on Everest via the Khumbu Icefall and Western Cwm, before separating at the top of Camp III.
-The route begins at Base Camp at an altitude of 5,364 meters (17,598 ft), where the climber crosses the Khumbu Icefall and reaches Camp I. The Western Cwm is traversed from the Icefall, reaching Camp II, or Advanced Base Camp.
-The route from Camp II to Camp III and Camp IV traverses the Lhotse Face, a wall of blue ice that reaches an altitude of 1,125 meters (3,691 ft) and an angle of 40-50 degrees, interspersed with sections of 80 degrees.
-Above Camp IV, the route traverses the top of the mountain, passing through the Yellow Band, the Geneva Spur, and into the Reiss Couloir, the icy gully at an angle of 60 degrees that leads the climber to the top.
+The standard commercial route on Lhotse follows the Northwest Face, sharing the approach with Everest through the Khumbu Icefall and Western Cwm before separating at the top of Camp III.
+The route begins at Base Camp (5,364 m), crosses the Icefall to Camp I, traverses the Western Cwm to Camp II (Advanced Base Camp), then climbs the Lhotse Face — a 1,125-metre wall of blue ice at 40–50 degrees with sections of 80 degrees — through Camps III and IV.
+Above Camp IV, the route passes through the Yellow Band, the Geneva Spur, and into the Reiss Couloir, the 60-degree icy gully that leads to the summit at 8,516 m.

-The Icefall is the most treacherous part of the climb, encountered immediately after Base Camp.
-The Icefall is 600 meters of moving ice that shifts daily, characterized by numerous crevasses, towering seracs, and ice blocks that are connected by the Icefall Doctors using ladders and ropes.
-The Icefall is constantly changing and is actively managed throughout the climbing season.
-The crossing is done at the crack of dawn, before the sun melts the ice.
-Camp I is located at an altitude of 6,100 meters (20,013 ft) at the top of the Icefall, a bleak but safe stopover between Base Camp and Camp II.
+The most objectively dangerous section of the climb, encountered immediately above Base Camp.
+Six hundred metres of moving ice shifting daily, characterised by crevasses, towering seracs, and ice blocks bridged by the Icefall Doctors using ladders and fixed ropes.
+Crossings are made at the crack of dawn before solar heating destabilises the ice.
+Camp I sits at 6,100 m at the top of the Icefall.

 Acclimatization Rotations